mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 val acquire = ev.blocking{ Class.forName(driver); conn() }
 ```

-In production code, as we said, we don't want ot use an instance of `Transactor` coming directly from the JDBC driver manager.
+In production code, as we said, we don't want to use an instance of `Transactor` coming directly from the JDBC driver manager.
 Instead, we will use a `Transactor` that is backed by a connection pool.
-Doobie integrates well with the [HikariCP](https://github.com/brettwooldridge/HikariCP) connection pool library, through the `doobie-hikari` module.
+Doobie integrates well with the [HikariCP](https://github.com/brettwooldridge/HikariCP) connection pool library through the `doobie-hikari` module.
 Since a connection pool is a resource with its own lifecycle, we will use the Cats Effect `Resource` type to manage it:

 ```scala
 val postgres: Resource[IO, HikariTransactor[IO]] = for {